Harold Voyer

-Harold Voyer (born 26 March 1997) is a footballer who plays as a centre back for Ligue 2 club Le Mans.
+Harold Voyer (born 26 March 1997) is a footballer who plays as a centre-back for Ligue 1 club Le Mans.
 Born in Metropolitan France, he represents Martinique at international level.

 Club career

 Born in Saint-Germain-en-Laye, Voyer spent his entire youth career from ages 7 to 20 at nearby Paris Saint-Germain.
 He played with the reserve team and trained on occasions with the first team, but never played a first-team game or signed a professional contract.

 Upon leaving PSG in 2017, Voyer signed for Poissy.
 He joined Lens two years later, but was again only a reserve.
 After two years at Avranches, he joined Le Mans in June 2022, also in the third-tier Championnat National.
 Aged 25, he signed his first professional contract.
 Le Mans came runners-up in the 2024–25 Championnat National and won promotion to Ligue 2, with Voyer receiving a new contract as a result.
+He played 26 games as they won a second consecutive promotion in 2025–26, and scored in a 2–0 win away to eventual champions Troyes on 31 January 2026.
+He missed the first game of the Ligue 1 season in 2026–27, having received his fifth yellow card of the previous campaign in the last game.

 International career

+Voyer played two friendly matches for the France under-16 team in March 2013, and one for France under-19 against Haiti on 22 July 2017.

 One of Voyer's grandfathers was born in Fort-de-France on the island of Martinique, and Voyer chose to represent the Martinique national football team.
 In October 2024, he was called up for a match against fellow French overseas region Guadeloupe.
 He made his debut on 11 October in a 1–0 away win in the CONCACAF Nations League, leaving injured after 25 minutes.